Philippine Centennial: Memorabilia

 A commemorative ₱100,000 banknote was issued as part of the centennial celebrations in 1998.
 The banknote is the highest ever currency denomination issued by the Bangko Sentral ng Pilipinas, the Philippines' central bank.
-In December 1998, another Centennial commemorative banknote were issued by the BSP, the 2,000-Piso Banknote and they issued for the limited amount of 300,000 pieces and they also issued the smaller version in 2001, but it was halted for the circulation as legal tender after the ouster of President Joseph Estrada by Second EDSA Revolution.
+In December 1998, another Centennial commemorative banknote were issued by the BSP, the 2,000-Piso Banknote and they issued for the limited amount of 300,000 pieces.

 From 1997 to 1998, BSP released one-hundred peso banknote featuring the Philippine Centennial logo at the watermark area.
 The version without the year of issue was released in 1997, while those with a year of issue was released in 1998.
+A scene of the centennial celebration is also featured in the New Generation Currency (NGC) one-thousand peso banknote since 2010.